andy5995/vs-fltk/docs/for-developers.md

 - **VERBOSE** to be emitted when running the program in verbose mode only
 - **DEBUG** to be emitted always when running a debug build or in debugging mode.

-Each messagge must specify their semantic type and log level (normal by default).
+Each message must specify their semantic type and log level (normal by default).
 Usually:

 - `panic` messages have a `silent` log level
 - `ok` and `continue` messages are usually `verbose`